chenz16/path_planning/README.md

 #### How to keep lane:

-a.
-A car following strategy is developed in the function"PathPlanner::keep_lane".
+- A car following strategy is developed in the function"PathPlanner::keep_lane".
 This strategy looks at the distance of ego vehicle from the front vehicle.
 If it is too close (less than the safey distance), it will set current vehicle speed target as a percentage  of front vehicle speed, else it is set at the maximum target speed; The car acceleration is proportional to the speed difference of ego vehicle and the front target speed.

 	    double speed = last_speed;
 	    for (auto i = newplan_start; i < PATH_LEN; ++i) {